TatshSiow/HyperOptimize/README.md

 ![test](https://github.com/user-attachments/assets/5cf75f24-5993-4e64-b3b2-328f30d4ff31)
 <div align="center">
 <a href="https://t.me/TatshSecretCave" ><img height="50" src="https://www.vectorlogo.zone/logos/telegram/telegram-tile.svg"/></a>

 <a href="https://t.me/TatshSecretCave" >Telegram</a>
 </div>

-# Never download from source!
-Only download from releases

-# Developer Notice
-To adapt HyperOS 2 and eliminate compatibility problems\
-I decided to rebuild from scratch again (polish and revise)\
-Hoping it will be another good start on next release\
-**[Not so soon]**

 # What is this?
 This is a Magisk Module for HyperOS based devices\